Wakanda/sources-angular-wakanda/README.md

 The tests are end to end tests, not unit tests, since we have statefull tests with the db+REST.

-* To launch the tests :
+* Before launching tests :
 	* your wakanda server (which is described in `wakandaApp.json`) must be running.
 It exposes handlers that will reset the database.
-	* your node server must be running (you should have done a `grunt serve`)
+	* your node server should be running (you should have done a `grunt serve`), the tests on the front are made through it
-	* your node server should be running (the tests on the front are made through it)
+* To launch the tests on your node server :
-* To launch the tests, just type : `npm run e2e-test` (this will launch the test on your )
+	* `npm run e2e-test` (default) will run the e2e tests only on the features spec

-You can also launch the e2e tests directly on the Wakanda server (without using the node server launched with `grunt serve`).
-You may use it some times to confirm, nothing differs (since it's only front-end code, it shouldn't).
-For that :
+	* `npm run e2e-test-tool` will run the e2e tests only on the e2e helpers (assert that the helpers used in test correctly work - not included by default because takes more times and this kind of code doesn't change much, it's not related to the connector)
+	* `npm run e2e-test-all` run all the tests

-* `grunt wakCopy` will copy your sources to your wakanda project webfolder
+* To launch the tests directly on the wakanda server described in `wakandaApp.json` : first run `grunt wakCopy` (will copy your sources from `app` folder to your wakanda project webfolder), then use either one of the following command lines :
+	* `npm run e2e-test` (default)
+	* `npm run e2e-test-tool`
-* `npm run e2e-test-wak` will run the e2e tests on your wakanda server specified in `wakandaApp.json`
+	* `npm run e2e-test-all`

 ---